alanshaw/dep-diff/README.md

   }
 )

-// diffs is an array of 3 items [ChangedDep, AddedDep, RemovedDep]
+// diffs is an array of 3 items [ChangedDep, AddedDep, RemovedDep].
+You use instanceof to determine the diff type.
 //
 // ChangedDep.name = async
 // ChangedDep.version = ~0.2.9